Peak loads can derail customer transactions. Retailers have turned to observability platforms to identify root-cause issues with Black Friday traffic.

 - Use observability to detect runtime vulnerabilities and cyberattacks.
 An observability platform can help IT pros identify and prioritize cyberthreats, such as application vulnerabilities and attacks, in real time.
 Modern observability platforms also enable IT teams to automate vulnerability detection and remediation and detect attacks that threaten applications.

-For more information, check out Dynatrace’s Digital Experience Management and Infrastructure Monitoring modules.
+For more information, check out Dynatrace’s Digital Experience Management.